Photo by Mika Baumeister on Unsplash

 There are very few CSS tricks available to vertically center elements.
 It has been a pain point for many developers.

 Flexbox is a powerful CSS layout model that makes it easy to align elements both horizontally and vertically within a container.
-Vertically aligned with CSS Flexbox is one of the best CSS tricks by which developers can effortlessly align with the align-items, align-self, and justify-content properties.
+Vertically aligned with CSS Flexbox is one of the best CSS tricks by which developers can effortlessly align with the align-items

 Code: